top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-template.md

 As a first idea we wanted to improve the current implementation.
 So we further investigated the k-Means approach.

 ### k-Means Approach
+_Implemented in the kMeansClass found in the kmeans_rebuild.py file._
+_This is set with the parameter lin for the trafomode in the ContAntiInstagramNode._
 #### Idea {#k-means-idea}
 The core idea of the clustering approach is to define some "true" colors for the colors to be transformed.
 In the Duckiebot case these are yellow, white, black and red.
 These "true" colors can be defined differently if wished.
 It is just important that the definition is coherent with the color classification of the line detection.
 To determine the color transformation which would ideally map all the red line colors on the "true" red, the yellow line colors on the "true" yellow we have to find out what the error is.
 This is dependent obviously on the current environment illumination.
 So depending on the illumination the yellow of the dashed middle line is more or less "wrong" or away compared to the "true" center.
 The approach is now to determine the so called real centers of the colors of the lines by using a clustering method.
 In this case it is k-Means.